EyaAbbassi/urlShortenerService/README.md

 This starts the service in debug mode, Running on http://127.0.0.1:5000/.

-We recommend testing using Postman, so you can follow the data flow and test all the cases, since for each request we are entering data JSON through the body.
-Thinking about putting the URL in the Param can crash the flow due to the special characters one URL can have.
+We recommend testing using Postman, so you can follow the data flow and test all the cases with using both endpoints http://127.0.0.1:5000/enocde, and http://127.0.0.1:5000/decode.<br>
+Since for each request we are entering data JSON through the body.
+Thinking about putting the URL in the params can crash the flow due to the special characters one URL can have.

 ## 🔧 Running the tests <a name = "tests"></a>

-For test automation, I used the unittest framework.
-When running the test you should keep the server running too, because when testing the Endpoints we are sending request to check if we get the desired response or not.
+For test automation, we used the unittest framework.
+When running the test you should keep the server running too, because when testing the Endpoints we are sending requests to check if we get the desired response or not.
 To run all the tests, try this line

 ```